MYDimo/anime-app/README.md

   - [x] Create html barebones
   - [x] Share the info from parent trough props
   - [x] map all Anime cards
+  - [x] Add link for anime details
+  - [x] Add details page with more details of the card
-  - [x] Style the cards and add more info
+  - [ ] Style the cards + details page and add more info
-  - [ ] Add link for anime details